SpaarkW/holders/README.md

 ## Output Files

-The token tracker generates the following output files:
+Both versions generate the following output files:

 - `output.json`: Contains data for all token holders with their wallet addresses, token amounts, and tier information
 - `tier_summary.json`: Summary of wallets in each tier with statistics
+- `winners.json`: Raw data of the selected winners
-- `winners_summary.json`: Information about the randomly selected winners
+- `winners_summary.json`: Summary information about the randomly selected winners
 - Log files in the `./logs` directory (created automatically)

 ## Scheduled Runs

-The token tracker is designed to run continuously at intervals defined by the `INTERVAL_MS` setting.
+The token tracker is designed to run continuously at intervals.
 By default, it runs every 10 minutes.